-All new buildings, other than villas, must comply with Dubai Municipality Building Regulations, with regards to the People of Determination.
-They must be enabled for their access, internal movement and ability to engage with the building functions.
+All new buildings, must comply with Dubai Municipality Building Regulations with regards to the People of Determination.
+They must be enabled for their access, internal movement and ability to engage with the building.
+This must be in accordance to Part C (Accessibility) of Dubai Building Code.
+For Villas and Townhouses, these requirements are optional as stated in Ref K.6 of Dubai Building Code.